 What is a trapezius muscle tear?

-A trapezius tear, or strain, occurs when the trapezius muscle is overstretched or torn due to injury or overuse.
-This muscle, which extends from the back of the neck and thorax to the shoulder blades, is essential for upper body movements and supports the neck and upper spine.
+A trapezius muscle tear, or strain, occurs when the trapezius muscle is overstretched or torn due to injury, overuse, or sudden forceful movements.
+This large, triangular muscle extends from the back of the neck and thorax to the shoulder girdle, playing a crucial role in shoulder joint stability, upper body movement, and posture support.
+Damage to this muscle can lead to trapezius muscle pain, affecting daily activities and overall mobility.

 Symptoms

-• Stiffness or decreased range of motion in the shoulders and neck.
+• Stiffness and decreased range of motion in the neck and shoulders.

 • Headaches due to referred pain from the trapezius muscle.

-Trapezius strains and tears can result from various causes, including:
+Trapezius muscle pain and strain can result from several factors, including:

-• Repetitive motions or muscle overuse during lifting, pulling, or sports activities can lead to an upper back muscle strain.
+• Repetitive motions or muscle overuse from lifting, pulling, or certain sports activities, leading to an upper back muscle strain.

-• Sudden, forceful movements that overstretch or tear the muscle.
+• Forceful, abrupt movements that overstretch or tear the muscle.

 What is a Trapezius Tear Test?